-Join hundreds of libraries and organizations who discover detailed trends and patterns at their service desks using Gimlet.
-Know exactly what questions your clients are asking.
-Build a record of hard stats to document your value to your community.
+Join hundreds of libraries and organizations who discover trends and patterns at their service desks using Gimlet.
+Know when you are busiest and exactly what questions your clients are asking.
+Find ways to improve the services you provide.
+Build a record of hard data to document your value to your community.

 No credit card or training required.
 Get started in minutes.

 Gimlet is trusted by hundreds of organizations across the globe.

 Customize the form to record what’s important for you.

 The full-text is stored for search and retrival.